 More on why I think getting an agent is important: http://frost-light.livejournal.com/113254.html

 What do traditionally-published authors get paid?: https://jeanienefrost.com/2010/01/publishing-money-myths/

 Examples of queries critiqued by agent Janet Reid: http://queryshark.blogspot.com/

 Absolute Write, a great place where writers share information / warn against scam agencies & publishers: http://www.absolutewrite.com/forums/index.php

 What about self-publishing?
 I hear you don’t even need traditional publishers anymore.

-If, however, you’re looking into self-publishing because those stoopid New York houses hate original material and wouldn’t know good writing if it bit them in the butt, plus no one’s going to make you revise your perfect, precious gem of a story…well.
-I’d say good luck, but I’m not optimistic for you.
+Important note: If, however, you’re one of the people who’s looking into self-publishing because those stoopid New York houses hate original material and wouldn’t know good writing if it bit them in the butt – plus no one’s going to make you revise your perfect, precious gem of a story! – well, I’d say good luck, but I’m not optimistic for you.

 All right, if you’ve read through all the above and you’ve still not found anything helpful, try Author Cassandra Clare’s comprehensive Q&A for aspiring authors on her website.
 There are several more helpful links inside the post, too: http://cassandraclare.com/cms/writing

 Best of luck to you, writers!

 Amanda Bonilla says